CMU-313/CMU-313.github.io/docs/projects/P4/index.md

 Some initial solutions to consider include:

-1.  **Rewriting the all aspects of the feature in JavaScript** and incorporating it into the monolith
+1.  **Rewriting the all aspects of the feature in Typescript** and incorporating it into the monolith
 2.  **Implementing a Python-based microservice** and deploying it as a separate service; then, integrating the service with your existing monolith via a REST API
 3.  **Refactoring part or all of the existing monolith** into a microservices-based architecture